L'Abri: Development of L'Abri

 In 1947 Francis and Edith moved to Switzerland to work as missionaries for the Independent Board for Presbyterian Foreign Missions (IBPFM) in Europe.
 Following a spiritual crisis in 1951, and disagreements with theologians such as Carl McIntire, Schaeffer and his wife left IBPFM in 1955, to pursue their dream of working with young people.
 They moved to Huémoz where they would establish L'Abri.
 Word of mouth soon led to an increasing stream of visitors, with one period in the summer of 1956 averaging 31 visitors per week.
 International distribution of tapes of Schaeffer's lectures also helped to raise awareness of Schaeffer's work.
+The operatic soprano Jane Stuart Smith was one of the visitors to L'Abri in 1956, and she became a born again Christian as a result of that experience.
+She later abandoned her opera career, and joined the staff at Huémoz where she was a prominent member of the community until her retirement.

 L'Abri would come to own and operate several buildings in Huémoz.
 It came to include four kinds of people: short-term guests; students, who divided their time between study and communal work; workers, who participated in discussions and the work of hospitality; and members, who were part of the decision-making process.

 Following Schaeffer's death in 1984, L'Abri would continue to grow.
 In the present day, L'Abri has operations in a number of different countries.
 As of 2011, L'Abri has residential "Study Centres" in the United States (Minnesota and Massachusetts), Canada, South Korea, Australia, the United Kingdom, the Netherlands, Sweden, and Switzerland.
 It also has non-residential "Resource Centres", run by friends of the organization in Brazil and Germany.